Webinars and Workshops

 CAQ and Study Permit Renewal Process (online)

 Each semester, workshops on the CAQ and study permit renewal are offered on a monthly basis.
 Prior to attending our workshop, please read about the renewal process on our website and come prepared to ask your questions.
-The immigration landscape has been rapidly evolving since January 2024.
+The immigration landscape has been rapidly evolving since January 2024 – and continues to evolve.
 Even if you have previously had to renew your documents, do not assume that the process will be same.
 Attend this webinar to make sure you are up to date!

 A copy of this presentation is also available for consultation on the Bishop’s International section of the myBU portal.